As one of our goals is to support evidence-based

 When: Thurs.
 June 9, 2016 - 8:30am - 1:30pm (lunch provided)

-Where: University of Toronto Campus or
+Where: University of Toronto Campus or Webinar

+Who: Those who participated in the interviews (Study 1) and other stakeholders interested in waste-to-energy in particular.
 We anticipate up to 30 people to participate face-to-face and the rest through the online webinar portal.
 If you are interested in participating, please email us.

 Webinar link